I want to ask you something.

 Q) This is an online program, yes?

 Correct.
 Once you sign up, you’ll fill in some forms that tell me about your goals, what your day-to-day schedule looks like, your food preferences and your previous struggles.
-I’ll use this to create your bespoke plan, send it to you via email, and you’ll have instant access to everything else- the guides, the recipes,and the Facebook group.
+You’ll have instant access to everything else- the guides, the recipes,and the Facebook group.
 You can post as much or as little as you like, and the coaching team and I will do our utmost to ensure you get the results you deserve.

-Q) Why should I invest in Project Lean, and not just start going back to the gym, or get workouts and diets from a magazine?
+Q) Why should I invest in COMMIT28, and not just start going back to the gym, or get workouts and diets from a magazine?

 You absolutely could do both of these.